EdgeTier/EdgeTier-Data-Analytics-Challenge/README.md

 The database provided as part of this task contains 5 tables which are summarised below:

-- **Interactions**: This is the base table which contains information such as start time, the agent ID, the contact reason ID about each chat over a 3 month period.
+- **interactions**: This is the base table which contains information such as start time, the agent ID, the contact reason ID about each chat over a 3 month period.

-- **Interaction metrics**: This table provides handling times and query resolution information for each interaction
+- **interaction_metrics**: This table provides handling times and query resolution information for each interaction

-- **Contact reasons**: Provides a mapping of each contact_reason_id to a contact reason
+- **contact_reasons**: Provides a mapping of each contact_reason_id to a contact reason

-- **Agents**: Provides first and last name information for each agent who works at the contact centre
+- **agents**: Provides first and last name information for each agent who works at the contact centre

-- **Customers**: Provides the email addresses for each customer who contacts the contact centre
+- **customers**: Provides the email addresses for each customer who contacts the contact centre